-The Program Leading to Undergraduate Success (PLUS) is an academic enrichment program sponsored by Undergraduate Admissions and the Center for Academic Support & Advising (CASA).
+The Program Leading to Undergraduate Success (PLUS) is an academic enrichment program sponsored by Undergraduate Admissions and the Center for Academic Sucess & Advising (CASA).

 Each year, Framingham State University accepts a select group of students who have demonstrated potential for academic success but who have been determined by Admissions as likely to require additional academic support and guidance as they transition to college.

 PLUS students may be the first in their families to attend college, hail from an urban or rural school system or have faced significant obstacles during their academic careers.

 Most first-year students experience some form of transitional difficulty and could benefit from the academic resources of CASA.
 While all students are encouraged and welcome to take advantage of the services of CASA, PLUS students are required to utilize academic support services, particularly tutoring and academic advising.
 Additionally, PLUS students participate in educational workshops that develop their knowledge of campus services and how to use them.